-For the financial year ended 31 March 2014 (‘FY2014’), the Group recorded total revenue of RM289.7 million, a decrease of 12.2% compared to the FY2013.
-The Infrastructure Division through its construction activities remain as the major revenue contributor for the Group, accounting for approximately 80.1% of the Group’s total revenue.
-The Real Estate Division, through development management services provided to Aseana Properties Limited, a 23.07% associate of Ireka Corporation Berhad and the Technologies Division are the contributors to the remaining of the Group’s total revenue.
+For the financial year ended 31 March 2015 (“FY2015”), Ireka Group recorded total revenue of RM426.2 million, an increase of 47.1% compared to the FY2014.
+The Infrastructure Division through its construction activities remain as the major revenue contributor for the Group, accounting for approximately 83.6% of the Group’s total revenue.
+This is followed by the Property Development Division at 11.1%, as a result of the remaining sales of the Kasia Greens project during the year.
+The remaining revenue is contributed by the Trading and Services Division which includes contributions for the development management services provided to Aseana Properties Limited (“Aseana Properties” or “Aseana”), a 23.07% associate of Ireka Corporation Berhad, and the Technologies Division.

 INFRASTRUCTURE DIVISION PERFORMANCE REVIEW

 The 11th Malaysia Plan unveiled in 2015 will drive the expansion of the construction sector through major capital expenditure projects, being the Government’s Economic Transformation Programme (“ETP”) and the Public-Private Partnership (“PPP”) mega-projects, such as the Tun Razak Exchange, Klang Valley Mass Rapid Transit (“KVMRT”) and Iskandar Malaysia.
 In 2014, the construction sector accounted for 3.9% share in the overall GDP growth of Malaysia and registered a total growth of 11.6% year-on-year mainly due to stronger growth in both the residential and non-residential sub-sectors.